whistyun/UnoSharp/README.md

 # UnoSharp

-UnoSharp is the simple layer to operate LibreOffice by Universal Network Objects (hereinafter UNO).
+UnoSharp is the simple wrapper to operate LibreOffice by Universal Network Objects (hereinafter UNO).

 Classes and Methods are somewhat similar to the Microsoft Office Excel model.